uix5/info-inpdir/README.md

     |   45 | Slave Screen Setup
     |   sz | Focus Hostname (sz = N)

-Send by a master to inform all slaves of configuration changes:
+Sent by a master to inform all slaves of configuration changes:

  * adding to or editing a slave on the master configuration (screens, layout, hotkeys, etc)
  * changes to the screen layout on the *Master Configuration* tab
  * changes to the master's number of screens and / or their layout

-This packet is also send directly after a *Cursor Enter ACK* is received by a master, to inform all slaves about the slave that has input focus.
+This packet is also sent directly after a *Cursor Enter ACK* is received by a master, to inform all slaves about the slave that has input focus.
 This is probably used for updating the *Information Window* (*Global Preferences* tab), which displays the hostname and an arrow pointing towards the active screen.